swapper9/redish/README.md

 - Type-friendly
 - TTL support for keys
 - Persistence with sstable auto-merge
+- Write-ahead log (WAL)
 - Bloom filter with optional caching
 - Optional index caching
 - Optional value caching
 - Optional compression (lz4, zstd or snappy)

 Default settings are:
+- WAL on
 - bloom filter on
 - index caching on (100Mb cache)
-- value caching on (200Mb cache, 200k values max)
+- value caching on (200Mb cache, 200k values)
 - compression on (LZ4 level 1, "balanced")
 All these settings could be altered via TreeSettingsBuilder.